 - Cost benefit analysis: which bundle of policies would maximise welfare for society?

 - What would be long-term visions for a green sustainable city?
 Which decisions should we take now so that in the next decade we could be on a pathway to reach these visions?

 - Which approaches work better in conducing citizens towards environment-friendly behaviour?

-ICARUS will deliver a Decision Support System (DSS), a web-based, flexible and interactive platform aimed at assisting stakeholders in the selection, application and evaluation of the available datasets and tools for urban impact assessment in support of air quality and climate change governance at different spatial and temporal scales and taking into account the specific regulatory context.
+ICARUS delivered a Decision Support System (DSS), a web-based, flexible and interactive platform aimed at assisting stakeholders in the selection, application and evaluation of the available datasets and tools for urban impact assessment in support of air quality and climate change governance at different spatial and temporal scales and taking into account the specific regulatory context.

-Through the development of integrated tools and strategies for urban impact assessment in support of AQ and climate change governance and the direct involvement of citizens ICARUS aims at the improvement of life quality and public health, as well as environmental risk reduction.
-It proposes an innovative system to assess and monitor AQ and adverse health effects of exposure to poor AQ in an integrated, cost-effective and dependable way, using to the maximum current and near-future capabilities of the environmental monitoring and telematics infrastructure.
+Through the development of integrated tools and strategies for urban impact assessment in support of AQ and climate change governance and the direct involvement of citizens ICARUS aimed at the improvement of life quality and public health, as well as environmental risk reduction.
+It proposed an innovative system to assess and monitor AQ and adverse health effects of exposure to poor AQ in an integrated, cost-effective and dependable way, using to the maximum current and near-future capabilities of the environmental monitoring and telematics infrastructure.
 The proposed integrated system deployment and application in several cities across Europe is expected to have a positive impact on local society and the economy contributing to lower the health costs associated to environmental burden.